postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 -->

-## Importing API schemas from GitHub
+## Importing API definitions from GitHub

 > You must sign in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to use this feature.

-You can import API schemas from a GitHub repository.
+You can import API definitions from a GitHub repository.

 1. From the sidebar, select __APIs__, then select **Import**.